sagemath/trac_to_gh/Issue 3101.md

 # Issue 3101: pbuild: mwrank.so needs to be build as a C++ extension

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3101

 Original creator: mabshoff